 Dr. Hinkel, Nazi party regional chief, who lectured in the Heidelbach meeting hall in May 15th, 1935, said regarding this issue: "The task we have in front of us is that of excluding the Jews from the economy.
 Once the Jew is denied the possibility - earning a living, he will turn his back on Germany.
 The German housewife who is in charge of most of the family’s shopping should buy exclusively from German merchants.
 As the Jews are known to conceal their identity, it is her role to refrain from buying in shops and department stores, known to be under Jewish influence or ownership.
 One of these is Rudolph Karstadt Ltd...Every National Socialist has to keep in mind that the department stores ruined the small shops...". [bolded sections are by this page's writer].

-Mr. Fritz Wolff (1913-2006) has worked in the Karstadt main store in Berlin Hermanplatz, until he was fired in 1933 because he was Jewish.
+Mr. Fritz Wolff (1913-2006) has worked in the Karstadt main store in Berlin Hermanplatz, until he was officially fired in 1933 simply because he was of Jewish origin.
+It should be noted that Fritz was not religious at all, and didn't wear any Jewish orthodox clothing.
 Understanding he had no work anymore in his birthplace, Fritz fled Nazi Germany to Holland.
 He later immigrated to Israel and settled in Haifa.
-A small apartment in Heinrich Heine street, in the Hakarmel district, provided him with a home, untill he died in 2006.
+He managed his own shop for decades.
+A small apartment at Heinrich Heine street, in the Hakarmel district, provided him with a home, untill he died in 2006.
 He left no heirs.

 Most of Fritz Wolff's family members were killed in the Jewish Holocaust ("Shoa").
 His family's house in Berlin has been taken over by the city officials, never to be returned.

 Mr. Wolff, a professional retailer and importer, opened his own private store in Haifa, which provided him with a respectable living in his trade.
 Later in life, he worked as the Israeli agent of many international household product companies.
-Fritz was an avid traveller, and flew around the world to visit America, Asia, Europe and Africa.
+Fritz was an avid traveller, and flew around the world to visit Europe, America, Asia and Africa.
 To his last day, he received monthly financial compensation from the post-war German government ("Renta").
-Not to be confused with another Israeli citizen named Fritz Wolff, living in Nahariya (a Northern Israeli town), Fritz was a big fan of classical music and ballett.
+Not to be confused with another Israeli citizen named Fritz Wolff, living in Nahariya (a Northern Israeli town), Fritz was a big fan of German culture, classical music and ballett.

 About this page|

-This page, last edited in January 2015 by Uri Breitman, provides information for researchers, students and historians dealing with subjects like Nazi Germany laws, Jewish discrimination regulations, Jewish business boycott of 1933, historical employment discrimination, early stages of Nazi anti-Jewish actions, job discrimination in Hitler-era Nazi Germany etc. The scanned dismissal letter, offered as historical evidence, is meant to prove and explain how Jews were fired from their workplace, on the sole basis of their ethnic origin.
-The original dismissal letter of Fritz Wolff shows that his employers were well-aware of their problematic action regarding his job.
+This page, last edited in March 2017 by Uri Breitman, provides information for researchers, students and historians dealing with subjects like Nazi Germany laws, Jewish discrimination regulations, Jewish business boycott of 1933, historical employment discrimination, early stages of Nazi anti-Jewish actions, job discrimination in Hitler-era Nazi Germany etc. The scanned dismissal letter, offered as historical evidence, is meant to prove and explain how Jews were fired from their workplace, on the sole basis of their ethnic origin.
+The original dismissal letter of Fritz Wolff clearly proves that his German employers were well-aware of their problematic action regarding his job.
 Feel free to email Fritz's family with questions and further info.